RedisLabs/redislabs-docs/content/ri/using-redisinsight/add-instance.md

         ![instance_overview_page](/images/ri/add-db-tls-client-auth-screen.png)

         - If you already have a certificate-key pair in RedisInsight, select it from the **Client Certificate** list.
-        - If you do not:
+        - If you do not, create a certificate-key pair:
             1. Select **Add New Certificate**.
             1. Enter a name for your client certificate.
             1. Enter the text of the TLS certificate and private key in the next two fields.